-I am sharing how to start seeds as it is a fast and easy way to get tons of flower or vegetables plants for less money than buying at a nursery or garden center.
+How to start seeds is a fast and easy way to get tons of flower or vegetables plants for less money than buying at a nursery or garden center.
+You can fill your garden on a budget and have to satisfaction of growing varieties you just can’t find elsewhere!

 Why Start from Seeds?